 As well as the UWE Bursary, there are a number of UWE funds to support postgraduate and undergraduate study.
-The funds outlined below are only available to students who have enrolled on their course.
-Details for the academic year 2013/14 will be added prior to the start of the Autumn term.
+The funds outlined below are usually only available to students who have enrolled on their course.
+Details for the academic year 2014/15 will be added prior to the start of the Autumn term.

 Funds available to UWE students

 Below is a brief outline of each fund, who is eligible to apply, and how to apply.
 Please note, demand for all funds is high and not all applications will be successful.
 Once funds are exhausted, no further payments will be made.

 All application forms should be sent to Student Services at Frenchay Campus.

 This fund is used to make awards to EU and international students who have experienced substantial and unforeseen financial hardship since the start of the academic year.

 The limited size of the fund means that students in even the most severe hardship are unlikely to receive more than £1,000.
 Applications can only be considered after contacting a Funds and Finance Adviser.

 All registered students are eligible to apply for a UWE short-term loan of between £50 and £300, repayable within 30 days.
 The Short-Term Loan scheme is provided by UWE to help students who find themselves with a temporary cash-flow problem caused by circumstances beyond their control.
 During periods of high demand it may be necessary to restrict the eligibility criteria further.